 - I would be willing to have a person with opioid use disorder start working closely with me on a job. - I would be willing to have a person with opioid use disorder as a neighbor. - I would be willing to live with someone who was addicted to opioids and is now in recovery.

 Public 3.

-- The opioid epidemic is a serious problem in my community. - Prescription opioids can be a problem for anyone young or old, rich or poor. - People addicted to opioids should be able to stop using them on their own. - People who are addicted to opioids are junkies.
+- The opioid epidemic is a serious problem in my community. - Prescription opioids can be a problem for anyone young or old, rich or poor.

 Public 4.